saplo/saplo4java-2.0/README.md

 Saplo4java
 =======

-This is an official Java client for the Saplo-API.

 <dl>
  <dt>NOTE:</dt>
  <dd>This client is deprecated!
-Use the [new version](https://github.com/saplo/saplo4j "saplo4j") instead!</dd>
+Use the [new saplo4j client](https://github.com/saplo/saplo4j) instead!</dd>
 </dl>

+This is an official Java client for the Saplo-API.

 Quickstart
 ----------